How to make smoothies such as a homemade fruit smoothie, green smoothies and more starts here.

 Dairy smoothies made the concept of smoothies famous.
 These are considered the “traditional smoothies.”
-The combination of milk or yogurt and fruit mixed together in a delicious, drinkable form can be considered a healthy (and raw) milk shake.
+The combination of nut milk or yogurt and fruit mixed together in a delicious, drinkable form is a healthy (and raw) milk shake.

 If you know how to make smoothies in the traditional way, you have the basis to know how to make smoothies in every way.
 Here is how to make a raw, even vegan, traditional smoothie.

 Start with milk products such as nut milk or kefir.
 If you prefer vegan, then cashew or almond milk.
 Put 1 cup or more into your blender and add 1 cup of fresh or frozen fruit.
 Common examples are berries, bananas, mangoes, peaches, etc. Usually, the ratio for these types of smoothies are equal amounts of liquid and fruit.

 Add your favorite raw sweeter, maple syrup, raw honey, etc. Usually, 1 or 2 tablespoons of sweetener is enough.
 If you use liquid stevia, start with only a dropper full.
 A dash of cinnamon or nutmeg gives your smoothie a hit of added flavor and health benefits.
 If you desire a colder and thicker smoothie, add a few ice cubes and then blend until smooth.